amazeeio/docs/step_by_step_guides/push-local-site-to-development-server.md

 During the Step-by-Step process we just added some lines to your existing settings.php file.
 Even though this works great, we suggest to use our provided settings.php examples.
 Find them [here](/drupal/settingsphpfiles.md).

+If you don't have existing custom settings in your settings.php file, it's perfectly fine to overwrite an existing settings.php file with the provided one from us.
+If there are settings already, we suggest to move them either to `all.settings.php` (if you need them on development and production sites) or to `development.settings.php` or to `production.settings.php` (depending where you need them).